 Schwabacher’s Landing is another very popular spot to photograph the Grand Teton Mountains.

 My recommendation is to take time and find your perfect spot.
 There is a trail that starts at the parking lot and goes along Snake River.
-So, plenty of great photo opportunities of Tetons reflected in the water.
+So, plenty of great photo opportunities to photograph Tetons reflected in the water.

 Schwabacher’s Landing is located about 4 miles north of Moose Junction on HWY 191/89/26.

-It is easy to miss the turn of HWY 191/89/26 that leads to the trailhead.
+It is easy to miss the turn-off HWY 191/89/26 that leads to the trailhead.
 So, make sure to slow down and be on the lookout for the sign pointing to Schwabacher Landing.

 Once you make the turn, continue for about 1 mile.
 Unfortunately, it will be just a dirt road, so slow down and watch out for potholes.

-The parking area is good size, so you should have not problems finding a spot to park your vehicle.
+The parking area is a good size, so you should have no problems finding a spot to park your vehicle.

 To top it off, Hermitage Point Trail passes by Heron Pond and Half Moon Bay Overlook.